Overview

 - Verify flag syntax:

---topic valueor--topic="value" - Check for typos in variable name
+--topic value,--topic="value", or--topic(boolean) - Check for typos in variable name — hyphens and underscores are interchangeable (

 ./script.md --topic "AI"